gree/unity-webview/README.md

 ## General Notes
 If you start from the `sample` project, most of the time you just have to comment and uncomment to make the webview fit your needs.

-Please also  note that the Init function of the `Assets/Plugins/Editor/UnityWebViewPostprocessBuild.cs` have a lot of parameter and can be quite long.
+Please also  note that the Init function of the `Assets/Plugins/Editor/UnityWebViewPostprocessBuild.cs` has a lot of parameters and can be quite long.

 If you have a blank screen, it is most likely that you used HTTP (instead of HTTPS) or self signed certificates.
 In this case, please refer to the `use Cleartext Traffic` section of this README.

 You can call JS functions via Unity with the webViewObject.EvaluateJS() function even if your JS is served by a server.
 However, you cannot launch Unity functions from JS.
 To do this, you will either have to use [this repo](https://github.com/zouloux/unity-web-view) or to create a JS->Server->Unity.
-If you create a fork that allows a remote Unity to JS communication, feel free to fork this repo, add the functionnality and submit your changes via a clear and well described Pull Request
+If you create a fork that allows a remote Unity to JS communication, feel free to fork this repo, add the functionality and submit your changes via a clear and well described Pull Request

 **Warning** : Carefully look at the ```#if``` and ```#endif``` because they make parts of the code run or not run depending on the platform and the Editor version.
 You sometimes have to look at them to be sure that the code you add or edit will be executed.